-From 2014-2016 the Outdoor Lighting Accelerator (OLA) garnered a commitment to upgrade 1.3 million street lights that once achieved will save partners an estimated $48 million/year.
-Working with 25 partners that included three states, 16 cities and 6 regional energy networks.
+From 2014 to 2016, the Outdoor Lighting Accelerator (OLA) garnered a commitment to upgrade 1.3 million street lights that once achieved will save partners an estimated $48 million/year.
+Working with 25 partners that included 3 states, 16 cities, and 6 regional energy networks.
 Find best practices and replicable solutions in the Outdoor Lighting Toolkit.

-Outdoor lighting consumes a significant amount of energy—about 1.3 quadrillion Btu annually—costing about $10 billion per year.
+Outdoor lighting consumes a significant amount of energy—about 1.3 quadrillion British thermal units annually—costing about $10 billion per year.

 In the last five years, a number of municipalities have switched to new LED technologies that can reduce energy costs by approximately 50% over conventional lighting technologies and provide additional savings of 20 to 40% with advance lighting controls.